 The Power Regulating Module ("PRM") has been specifically designed to control the power delivered to the artificial reefs.
-The PRM continually optimises power output to ensure the electrolytic process operates at peak efficiency at all times.
-This ensures that the strongest form of limestone rock is grown.
+The PRM continually optimises power output to ensure the electrolytic process operates at peak efficiency at all times, while growing the strongest form of limestone rock is grown.

 Unfortunately, the power from most renewable sources is variable.
 For example, a solar panel’s output varies with the position of the sun and is usually strongest at mid-day.
 If this power is used directly to undertake electrolysis, then for much of the day it will either provide too much or too little energy.
 Similarly, energy from wind or waves will differ throughout the day.
 The PRM system takes power as an input, regardless of the source, and controls the distribution, matching supply with demand across multiple reefs to grow strong limestone rock at maximum rates at all times.